Massimo Bontempelli: Life

 He began to distance himself from fascism in the 1930s.
-On 23 August 1936 he published the critical article The usual cues in the Gazzetta del Popolo of Turin; on 29 June he published the article The frogs ask many kings, which attacked the proposal to establish a national register of art critics.
-On November 27, 1938, at the commemoration speech for Gabriele d'Annunzio, he criticized the "military obedience" which had become a national custom.
+On 23 August 1936, he published the critical article The usual cues in the Gazzetta del Popolo of Turin; on 29 June he published the article The frogs ask many kings, which attacked the proposal to establish a national register of art critics.
+On 27 November 1938, at the commemoration speech for Gabriele d'Annunzio, he criticized the "military obedience" which had become a national custom.

-In 1938 he refused to accept a university post formerly held by Attilio Momigliano, a Jewish professor removed from the chair of Italian literature at the University of Florence, and was kicked out of the Fascist party, drifting towards Communism.
+In 1938, he refused to accept a university post formerly held by Attilio Momigliano, a Jewish professor removed from the chair of Italian literature at the University of Florence, and was kicked out of the Fascist party, drifting towards Communism.
 Prohibited by the authorities from writing for a year, he and Masino left Rome and resided in Venice, in a sort of "golden exile", at the villa of Baron Franchini.
 Through all this Bontempelli remained a member of the Royal Academy until 25 July 1943.
+During World War II Bontempelli was a contributor to the magazine Italien based in Heidelberg, Germany.

 After the fall of Mussolini he returned to Rome, but the death sentence issued by the Republic of Salò, the new regime led by Alessandro Pavolini, forced him and Masino to hide in a friend's house.
 Upon the liberation of Rome, he founded the weekly Città with Masino, Alberto Moravia, Savinio and Guido Piovene.
 In 1945 he returned to Milan where he created, together with Ugo Betti, Sem Benelli, Diego Fabbri and other playwrights, the National Drama Writers Union, with the aim of safeguarding the work of playwrights and other theatrical authors.

-In 1948 Bontempelli won a Senate race on the Popular Democratic Front ticket but the results were voided in 1950 when his role editing an anthology of Italian literature for school children, which triggered the provisions barring anyone who had authored school texts from holding public office for five years after adoption of the new Constitution was discovered.
+In 1948, Bontempelli won a Senate race on the Popular Democratic Front ticket but the results were voided in 1950 when his role editing an anthology of Italian literature for school children, which triggered the provisions barring anyone who had authored school texts from holding public office for five years after adoption of the new Constitution was discovered.
 In 1953, Bontempelli's "L'amante Fedele" won the Strega Prize, Italy's most prestigious literary award.

 Personal life

 In 1909 he married Amelia Della Pergola (1886-1977), with whom he had a daughter, who died a few months later, and their son Massimo (1911-1962).
 After years of declining health that prevented him from continuing his work, Bontempelli died in Rome at the age of 82 on 21 July 1960.
 He is buried in the Verano cemetery in Rome.

-He was in a long-term relationship with Paola Masino that lasted from the late 1920's until his death.
+He was in a long-term relationship with Paola Masino that lasted from the late 1920s until his death.
 After his passing, she edited a two-volume edition of his works.
-Her book "Me, Massimo and the others-autobiography of a daughter of the century" was published posthumously in 1995.
+Her book Me, Massimo and the others-autobiography of a daughter of the century was published posthumously in 1995.